Invariant densities for random systems of the interval: Preliminaries

-.2cm In this article we are going to find $T$-invariant functions $h:[0,1]\to \mathbb R$ by linking them to the vectors from the null space of a matrix $M$.
-To guarantee that this null space is non-trivial, we need to assume that not all the lines $x \mapsto k_{i,j}x + d_{i,j}$, $1 \leq i \leq N$, with respective weights $p_j$, have a common intersection point with the diagonal.
+.2cm In this article we find $T$-invariant functions $h:[0,1]\to \mathbb R$ by linking them to the vectors from the null space of a matrix $M$.
+To guarantee that this null space is non-trivial, we formulate three additional assumptions that are easily to verify for any given systems.
+Firstly, we assume that not all the lines $x \mapsto k_{i,j}x + d_{i,j}$, $1 \leq i \leq N$, with respective weights $p_j$, have a common intersection point with the diagonal.
 More precisely, consider for each interval $I_i$ the weighted intersection point with the diagonal

 Our third assumption states that for each $i$ there is an $n$, such that these points do not coincide.

 .2cm

 {\bf (A3)} Assume that for each $1 \le i \le N$, there is an $1 \le n \le N$, such that